ingenube/github-infra-config/README.md

   - admin:repo_hook
   - admin:org_hook
   - delete_repo
-- GH token stored in SSM Parameter Store as `SecureString` with the name `gh-token`.
+- GH token stored in SSM Parameter Store as `SecureString`.
+If you don't pass any name, Terraform will search for a parameter with the name `gh-token`.